terrorizer1980/e-shop/README.md

 - `npm install`
 - Create an `.env` files for server.
-- Create a mongoDB account and get the link
+- Create a mongoDB account and get the url
-- add add mongoDB url in the env file
+- add mongoDB url in the env file

 ```
 MONGO_URL=your-key-here